Official websites use .gov

 {{ facet.title }}

-The Evidence Platform contains the official published reports of all active and completed independent evaluations, along with the data collection instruments and the publicly accessible metadata and microdata gathered to support these evaluations.
+• The Evidence Platform contains the official published reports of all active and completed independent evaluations, along with the data collection instruments, results and learning summaries, and the publicly accessible microdata gathered to support these evaluations.
+The Platform offers various search functions to connect users to the specific knowledge products of interest.

 Evaluating an Investment’s Performance